Business, employee, office

 We know consistent ethical behaviour cultivates a culture of inclusion, care and trust, which ultimately results in improved performance by BHP.
 It also strengthens our relationships with the communities where we work and helps protect the social value we deliver.

 Acting in accordance with Our Code is a requirement for all BHP employees.
-Our Code is accessible to all our people and external stakeholders.
+Our Code is available to all our people and external stakeholders.
 We deliver regular training to help our workforce understand Our Code and the standards of behaviour that are acceptable at BHP.

 We believe sustainable, positive change in society is increasingly dependent on having effective platforms for conversation across non-government organisations and other forms of civil society, governments and corporations to find solutions to common challenges.

 We are represented on the Board of the Extractive Industries Transparency Initiative (EITI).
 The EITI requires its over 50 implementing countries to disclose beneficial ownership information for extractive companies from 1 January 2020.
 We also support and participate in Open Ownership, the first public global database of group ownership information and look for opportunities to encourage our suppliers and partners to do the same.
-Disclosure of beneficial ownership seeks to reduce opportunities for corruption (via secret ownership interests) and helps ensure that assets and income are fully disclosed to relevant regulatory bodies, such as revenue authorities, to promote compliance with taxation laws.
+Disclosure of beneficial ownership seeks to reduce opportunities for corruption (via secret ownership interests) and helps ensure assets and income are fully disclosed to relevant regulatory bodies, such as revenue authorities, to promote compliance with taxation laws.

 The BHP Foundation, a charitable foundation established and funded by BHP, complements our support of global transparency initiatives.
 The Foundation’s Natural Resource Governance Global Signature Program aims to improve governance across the resources value chain, from consultation and consent processes before licences and contracts are awarded, to citizen services and infrastructure funded by the payment of taxes and royalties.
 The Foundation’s projects help to improve the visibility of funds associated with natural resources in the respective country.